CloudI/CloudI/src/lib/uuid/README.markdown

 3 NIC (Network Interface Controller) specific bytes) and the distributed Erlang node name are bitwise-XORed down to 16 bits.
 The Erlang pid is bitwise-XORed from 72 bits down to 32 bits.

 The version 3 (MD5), version 4 (random), and version 5 (SHA)
-methods are provided as specified within the RFC.
+methods are provided as specified within the RFC 4122.

+The ordered version 1 variant was used before the version 6 UUID was defined by RFC 9562.
+Use the version 6 UUID instead, if possible.

+The version 6 (ordered v1), version 7 (UNIX epoch), and version 8 (custom)
+methods are provided as specified within RFC 9562.
+The version 7 UUID provides less time precision than version 1 and version 6 UUIDs.

 Requires `Erlang >= R16B01`